codinglead/codinglead.github.io/_posts/2018-12-10-this-in-javascript.md

 person.whatIsThis();
 // person object

-person.greet('hi')
+person.greet('hi');
 // hi Brian

 const student = {
-    firstName: 'Daniel'
+    firstName: 'Joe'
 }

-// returns function with this bounded and arguments set const greetStudent = person.greet.bind(student, 'hi');
+// returns a function with this bounded and arguments set const greetStudent = person.greet.bind(student, 'hi');
 greetStudent();
-// hi Daniel
+// hi Joe

 // call and apply immediate runs the function person.greet.call(student, 'hi')
-// hi Daniel
+// hi Joe

-// use apply when you
+// apply could be used when you
 // don't know how many parameters
-// you will pass into the function let argumentsArray = ['hi'] person.greet.apply(student, argumentsArray)
+// will be passed into the function let argumentsArray = ['hi'] person.greet.apply(student, argumentsArray)
-// hi Daniel
+// hi Joe
 ```

 ## arrow function